Deinstitutionalisation (orphanages and children's institutions): Africa

+The Maghreb region in North Africa has some of the highest rates of child institutionalisation in the world: Algeria 550,000, Libya 80–145,000, Mauritania 45,850, Morocco 471,006, and Tunisia 140,000.
+With high rates of poverty, limited social services and no viable alternative care options, such as foster care, institutionalisation remains an important intervention in child protection processes in the Maghreb, and often the only intervention.

 Asia

 There are some small scale moves to increase the number of family based placements in China but this is not yet a large scale movement.
 It is now a priority of NGO's in Nepal and the government in Cambodia.
 In Malaysia, the government is piloting deinstitutionalisation detailed analysis in Negeri Sembilan State as a pilot project, with the aim of scaling up to the entire country.

 Why orphanages are being questioned

 More than 4 out of 5 children living in institutions are not orphans.
 This amount rises to 98% in Eastern Europe.
 The nature of orphanages means that they often fail to provide the individual sustained attention and stimulation a child would get from growing up within a family.
 In many cases the children living in them are at risk of harm.
 There are also many reports of orphanages being abusive or having very high death rates.

 They are a particular issue for babies and children under three years old as they can stop them making the attachments that they should.
 These attachments can be broken by staff changing jobs and children moving to other rooms as they get older.
 In reality a very small proportion of AIDS orphans are in orphanages and there is no way orphanages could be a sustainable option for all AIDS orphans, even if it was desirable.